 Medical psychotherapists are trained psychiatrists (doctors who treat mental health problems) who have specialised in psychotherapy (psychological or talking treatments).
 This can include different therapies such as cognitive behaviour therapy, psychodynamic psychotherapy, and systemic (group or family) therapy.

 This page provides useful information on the nature of the work, the common procedures/interventions, sub-specialties and other roles that may interest you.

 Nature of the work

 Psychotherapy allows patients to come to a better understanding of their difficulties, worries, abilities and motivations.
 This specialty makes use of techniques that help patients explore difficult and often painful emotions and experiences, or reflect on patterns of behaviour and habits that may not serve them well.
+What patients might experience within the therapeutic experience can also be healing.
 Psychotherapy can take place individually or in groups, and there are many different forms that can be tailored to meet individual needs.

 Within the NHS, medical psychotherapists contribute a psychological and relationship-oriented understanding to other aspects of psychiatric practice, such as the impact of mental illness on patients’ lives and the role of carers and relatives in promoting health and compliance with medication.

 Medical psychotherapists offer advice to the community mental health team (CMHT) on the treatment of complex patients.
 They also deliver training to different members of the CMHT to help them deal more effectively with more complex presentations such as borderline personality disorder.

 There are many forms of psychotherapy, and a range of models for psychotherapeutic treatment.
 Medical psychotherapists are likely to specialise in one form of psychotherapy, although they are trained to have a working knowledge of all the main evidence-based branches of psychotherapy.